On this page

 X-Algolia-UserTokenheader to forward a user ID, or use the

 userTokenparameter.
-This token is used to perform query aggregation and to compute the user count.
+The analytics engine uses this token to perform query aggregation and compute the user count.

 - Set the

-Without this, the aggregations and thus most of the metrics won’t be properly computed.
+userToken, query aggregations and thus most of the metrics aren’t properly computed.

-To simplify the analysis of your customer’s behavior, the queries you see in the analytics are normalized.
-They are put in lowercase with diacritics removed.
+To simplify the analysis of your users’ behavior, the analytics engine normalizes queries.
+The engine puts them in lowercase and removes diacritics.
 For example, statistics for the query “Beatles” are grouped with “beatles” because they return the same results, just like “café” and “cafe”.

 Accessing analytics data

-Search Analytics appear on the dashboard approximately 10 minutes after they occur.
+Search Analytics appear on the dashboard about 10 minutes after they occur.

-All Analytic data is accessible in graphical format via our Analytics Dashboard.
-Our Analytics Dashboard walks you through each metric.
+All analytics data is accessible in graphical format via the Analytics section of the dashboard.
+It walks you through each metric.
 Everything is clickable, you can drill down on the metrics.
-Furthermore, we provide hints and an easy UI to help you navigate through this data.
+There are also tooltips to help you navigate through this data.